Ae9on/NewsFlutterApp/README.md

  - Newsfeed for latest thech companies news
  - Detail screen for every article
  - Pagination for newsfeed
+ - Caching for offline viewing of previously loaded news
  - Sequential arrangement based on company priority
  - Error handling and stateviews
  -  Remote API call and Caching for loaded data